3 Ways to Conquer Mealtime with an Autistic Child

 Depending on whether or not a child has had bad or good experiences with mealtime, they might develop a sense of unease when it’s almost time for a meal.
 When experiencing this, a child may refuse food due to possible sensory aversions or fear of unfamiliar foods.
 However, forcing them to eat when they do not seem to want to may inadvertently make the anxiety worse.

-There are many different activities parents can do to with their child to reduce their anxiety levels before it is time to eat.
+There are many different activities parents can do with their children to reduce their anxiety levels before it is time to eat.
 These can include, but are not limited to:

 • Deep breathing exercises for about five minutes - blowing pinwheels or bubbles, or even just slowly and deeply inhaling for a count of four, and then slowly and fully exhaling for a count of seven or eight.

-• “Deep pressure tactile exercise” - Pushing hands against a wall or having your child push their palms of their hands against yours (Pena 2015).
+• “Deep pressure tactile exercise” - Pushing hands against a wall or having your child push the palms of their hands against yours (Pena 2015).

 alarm clock